What to Look For in a Pet Sitter

 10. Will you furnish business and client references?

 Yes, PPSE typically gets referrals from many of the local veterinarians and other animal business in our service areas.
 I used to work at Hudson Animal Hospital and you are more than welcome to call and speak to the office manager, Pat about me and my company.
 When asking another pet sitting company, keep in mind that client references are less important than a business reference for the main reason that a client reference can be anyone, a business reference will not refer to another business if their clients are not happy.
 It would simply be bad business for them.
 Most veterinary hospitals and animal shelters know who we are.
-You can also read all of our wonderful client testimonials on our website or check out our Facebook page.
+You can also read all of our wonderful client testimonials on our website or check out our Facebook page or Google.
 There are many client testimonials in comments on quite a few of our posts.
 We, certainly, would not be in business for this long if many, many clients did not love us (and we certainly love them and their pets, as well).

 Our E-Book on our website, also has businesses that will be happy to speak with you.
 The owners have been Clients !!